NBruegg/Pandas_Baseball_Stats_Project/README.md

 # Pandas_Baseball_Stats_Project
-Performing data cleaning and analysis on a dataset CSV from baseballsavant using the Pandas Python library.
+Purpose: performed data cleaning and analysis on a dataset CSV from baseballsavant using the Pandas Python library.
 -
 Data acquired from: BaseballSavant.com
 -